 Incorporating the StoryBrand Messaging Framework Into Everything

-The StoryBrand Messaging Framework centers your customer as a hero, who is trying to solve a multi-layered problem (external, internal, philosophical).
-Your business is the guide who uses their authority and expertise to help the customer (hero) overcome their problems and find success.
-The plan that you offer as the guide is the thing that helps the hero win.
+The StoryBrand Messaging Framework positions your customer as a hero.
+They're a hero who is trying to solve a multi-layered problem (external, internal, philosophical).
+Your business is the guide who uses their authority and expertise to help the customer (hero) overcome their challenges and find success.
+The plan that you offer as the guide is the vehicle that guides the hero to victory.

 After going through the StoryBrand Certified Guide Program, our agency ditched marketing personas in favor of this messaging framework.
-Through rigorous self-application, we feel confident that any client who starts with building a BrandScript for their business and its products and/or services is going to find success.
+Through rigorous self-application, we're confident that any client who starts with building a BrandScript for their business and its products and/or services is going to find success.

 If the old approach was all about the business (how long it’s been around and why it’s the best), then the new way is entirely about the customer, the challenges they’re trying to solve, and how the business is the right fit to guide them to a solution.
-This requires a complete message reframe, which makes the Brandscript our most important tool.
+This requires a complete message rework, which makes the BrandScript our most crucial tool.

 Changing How We Work With Clients

 Post-StoryBrand training, our agency revamped our approach to client work.
 We set up a standardized onboarding experience that is the same for every client — no exceptions.
-We had a clear sense of the value we had to offer, and where we could help solve customer’s marketing problems.
+We had a clear sense of the value we had to offer and how we could help solve customer’s marketing and sales problems.
 If they weren’t trying to solve the problems we had solutions for, now that was clear.
 This required our agency to set some foundational practices, and then create a standardized onboarding experience and an ongoing approach to help obtain the client's objectives both near term and in the future.

 Set Foundational Practices and Values

-Set Standard Services.
-We still develop marketing plans and marketing materials, but our packages and processes are set and focused on delivering repeatable results.
-Yes, we’re flexible to the unique needs of clients, but all of it within our framework.
+We still develop marketing plans and marketing materials, but our packages and processes are established and focused on delivering repeatable results.
+Yes, we’re flexible to the unique needs of clients, but only within our framework.
 We’re not chasing random projects that aren’t within our core skillset where it’s unlikely we’d add real value anyway.

-Require a Brandscript/Messaging Framework.
-Everyone of Lone Fir’s client needs a BrandScript and messaging framework.
+Every one of Lone Fir Creative's clients need a BrandScript and messaging framework.
 In the past, we would let customers decide if they wanted this or not.
 The results weren’t great, and we learned our lesson.
-The development of a messaging framework is essential to creating marketing materials that are effective and add value over time.
+A messaging framework is essential to creating marketing materials that are effective and add value over time.

-Kickoff Call.
-Our kickoff calls are focused on both parties getting to know each other, walking through the timelines of each element of the project and setting deliverables.
-We always end with a clear presentation on the StoryBrand Framework so that everyone understands what the process requires.
-We work to manage expectations since clients often fear (and understandably!) that they might be getting themselves into something that won’t deliver because it’s unfamiliar.
-We need to be guides that remove fear and confusion.
+Our kickoff calls are focused on both parties getting to know each other, walking through the project timelines and setting deliverables and expectations.
+We always end with a clear presentation on the StoryBrand Framework, so everyone understands what the process requires.
+We work to manage expectations since clients often fear (understandably so) that they might be getting into something that won’t deliver.
+We get it — it's unfamiliar.
+We need to do our job as guides and remove fear and confusion.

-Focus on Appropriate Deliverables.
-Once we’ve got our StoryBrand marketing roadmap set, we are free to focus on the deliverables that matter most to your company.
+Once we’ve got our StoryBrand messaging framework set, we are free to focus on the deliverables that matter most to your company.
 This could be client-driven, if they’ve got a specific strategy they need help executing, or it could be working through a digital marketing roadmap in order to build a strategy to help the client exceed their marketing and sales goals.
-The bottom line is that it all depends on what we learn about you, your business goals and objectives and what next steps you need to take to grow and meet your ambitious goals.
+The bottom line is that it all depends on what we learn about you, your business goals and objectives, and what next steps you need to take to grow and meet your ambitious goals.

-At this point, you may be considering your next steps or looking to hire a StoryBrand guide.
-When hiring a StoryBrand Certified guide, there are a few things that business owners should consider:
+Maybe you're at the point of considering next steps or looking to hire a StoryBrand Guide.
+When hiring a StoryBrand Certified Guide, there are a few things that business owners should consider: